sauce-archives/help/docs/tools/appium/continuous-integration/jenkins_gradle.md

 ![Defining parameters](/img/guides/jenkins_gradle_suite/parameters.png)

 The first thing you will have to do is check the box next to the "This build is parameterized" label.
 A new button, "Add label", will appear.
 Select it and click on the option that reads "String parameter".
-This will be the field in which you input the value of your TestObject API key when you launch your test through Jenkins, so you will have to name it "TESTOBJECT_API_KEY" (or whatever other name you have specified in step 1) and give it the API key of the app you want to test as a value.
+This will be the field in which you input the value of your TestObject API key when you launch your test through Jenkins, so you will have to name it "TESTOBJECT_API_KEY" for it to be intercepted by the TestObject Test Result Watcher, and give it the API key of the app you want to test as a value.

-You will have to repeat this step for the other capabilities as well.
-The second one will have "TESTOBJECT_SUITE_ID" as a name and the ID of the suite you want to test on  as a value.

 ![Defining repository](/img/guides/jenkins_gradle_suite/git_repo.png)